Penrith, New South Wales: Sport and recreation

 Penrith Stadium is the home of the Penrith Panthers NRL team.
 Penrith's Junior Rugby League competition is the largest in the world, which also incorporates teams from the Blue Mountains, Blacktown and Windsor/Richmond areas.

 Penrith Stadium was also home to the Penrith Nepean United FC soccer club.
 The team had a 2–1 win against Sydney FC in a home game friendly match in front of 5000 fans on 17 August 2007.

 There are also many other sporting associations, including cricket clubs, AFL clubs, Penrith City Outlaws gridiron team, Panthers Triathlon club, Penrith Emus Rugby, swimming, and soccer clubs.

-Just west of Cranebrook is Penrith Lakes, a system of flooded quarries that are now recreational lakes.
+Just west of Cranebrook is Penrith Lakes, a system of flooded quarries that are now recreational lakes, in addition to featuring Pondi Beach, an artificial beach.
 One of these lakes hosted the rowing events of the Sydney 2000 Olympics.
 This facility is rated as a Level One course which can be used for international events.
 The course itself is fully buoyed and can be modified to accommodate swimming and kayaking events.

 North of the rowing lake is the Penrith Whitewater Stadium, the only pump-powered and artificial whitewater slalom course in the Southern Hemisphere.
 It was built for the Sydney 2000 Olympics, and it continues to host international competitions on a regular basis.

 Penrith is home to the Elite Fight Gym.
 A mixed martial arts training facility established by UFC fighter James Te-Huna.
 In 2013, James te Huna left EFG to establish a rival MMA centre in St Marys named Bee Stingz (located at Valley Fitness).

+The first Flip Out trampoline arena was opened in Penrith in 2012.
+The franchise has since gained over 60 locations across 6 countries.

+Penrith Softball Club - Founded in 1975, the Penrith Softball Club has been the driving force behind the sport in the local area.

 Media

 Penrith is home to three local newspapers: The Western Weekender, Nepean News, and Penrith Press, the latter of which no longer produces a print edition.
-It is also home to local radio station Vintage FM 87.6 (40's, 50's & 60's Music).
-The current FM radio station "the edge" 96.1 FM evolved from the former (original) 2KA station founded by Frank Kelly.
+The Weekender is considered its newspaper of record, and produces a weekly print edition as well as 24/7 online coverage.
+The current FM radio station "CADA" 96.1 FM evolved from the former (original) 2KA station.
+Vintage FM broadcasts into Penrith on 87.8FM.
+The licensed community radio station, WOW FM 100.7 ceased broadcasting in September 2025.
 In 2001 the Penrith Museum of Printing opened.
 Its collection represents the history of Australian letterpress printing.